Onward Ticket for Schengen Family Visa

 • In-laws in limited scenarios, usually if the host is central to the visit

 Match every relationship with official proof.
 Use a marriage certificate for spouses, birth certificates for parent-child ties, and translations where originals are not in English.
 If names differ between Indian documents and your passport, add an affidavit or a notarized statement to connect the dots.
-For more on document preparation, our FAQ has detailed guides.

 Family Member Visit Vs. Tourist Visa: What Actually Changes